Into the West (miniseries)

-Into the West is a 2005 miniseries produced by Steven Spielberg and DreamWorks, with six two-hour episodes (including commercials).
-The series was first broadcast in the U.S. on Turner Network Television (TNT) on six Fridays starting on June 10, 2005.
+Into the West is the 2005 western miniseries produced by Steven Spielberg and DreamWorks, with six two-hour episodes (including commercials).
+The series was first broadcast in the U.S. on TNT beginning June 10, 2005.
 It was also shown in the UK on BBC2 and BBC HD from November 4, 2006, and in Canada on CBC Television.
-The series also aired in the U.S. on AMC during the summer (June/July) and fall (autumn, September/October) of 2012.
+The series also aired in the U.S. on AMC during June/July and September/October of 2012.

 The miniseries begins in the 1820s and is told mainly through the third person narration of Jacob Wheeler (Matthew Settle) and Loved By the Buffalo (Joseph M. Marshall III), although episodes outside the direct observation of both protagonists are also shown.
 The plot follows the story of two families, one white American and one Native American, as their lives become mingled through the momentous events of American expansion.
 The story intertwines real and fictional characters and events spanning the period of expansion of the United States in the American frontier from 1825 to 1890.